Madeleine Mitchell & Andrew Ball

 Die Nachtigall is one of the ‘Seven Early Songs’ written by Berg before he began to compose in the atonal and then 12-note style.
-Arranged by Madeleine Mitchell for violin and piano, viewers may wish to click here to see and hear it as originally written for soprano and piano (unfortunately neither singer nor pianist are named), or here for the later orchestral version, sung by Renee Fleming with the BBC Philharmonic Orchestra under the baton of Gianandrea Noseda at the 2007 Proms.
+Arranged by Madeleine Mitchell for violin and piano, viewers may wish to click here to see and hear it as originally written for soprano and piano (un-named artists), or here for the later orchestral version, sung by Renee Fleming with the BBC Philharmonic Orchestra under the baton of Gianandrea Noseda at the 2007 Proms.

 Die Nachtigall and the Bridge pieces are included on the CD ‘Violin Songs’ Divine Art (DDA 25063), which will be available at the concert.
-Popular pieces and rarities by Elgar, Bridge, Massenet, Schubert, Strauss*, Berg and music from Paris around the 1920s – Ravel, Prokofiev, Copland, Boulanger, Poulenc.
-Madeleine Mitchell – violin and Andrew Ball – piano with Elizabeth Watts* – soprano.
+Popular pieces and rarities by Elgar, Bridge, Massenet, Schubert, Strauss, Berg and music from Paris around the 1920s – Ravel, Prokofiev, Copland, Boulanger, Poulenc.
+Madeleine and Andrew Ball with Elizabeth Watts ~ soprano.
 Classic FM CD of the Week and featured on BBC Radios 3 and 4.

 POSTSCRIPT: This concert was dedicated to the memory of Jean Hudson, the Society’s Vice-Chairman, who died a few days previously.
 Madeleine and Andrew dedicated their encore, Elgar’s Salut d’amore, to Jean.